E-Invoicing in France: Then & Now

 The deadlines are rapidly approaching, and it’s never too early to start to prepare, even if your company falls into the small business category.
 It’s important to note that the e-reporting requirements will follow the same timeline.

-We’re continuing to take part in the various discussions to help you make the transition to electronic invoicing, and are planning to be part of the large-scale pilot in 2025.
-Stay tuned for the latest news on e-invoicing in France and get ready for 2026!
+We’re continuing to take part in the various discussions to help you make the transition to electronic invoicing, stay tuned for the latest news on e-invoicing in France and get ready for 2026!

 Introduction

 Among postponements and deliberations, this long-term work initiated by the government involves many actors, including service providers like SPS Commerce.
 Interoperability across different e-invoicing platforms has been a high-priority focus of the group.
-(If you want to read more about our focus on interoperability and open networks, click here.)
+A Peppol authority, taken over by the French government, is currently being set up to facilitate this exchange.

 With this new initiative, the government is aiming to combat VAT fraud and make transaction processes more efficient.